LogtalkDotOrg/logtalk3/library/listing/NOTES.md

 `listing`
 =========

-This library provides support for listing object dynamic predicates clauses.
+This library provides support for listing object dynamic predicate clauses.
 The predicates must (also) be declared using a scope directive to make them visible to the listing predicates.